ouadie-lahdioui/generator-botkit/README.md

 ## Features

-Scaffolds a bot using [Botkit](https://github.com/howdyai/botkit)
+- Scaffolds a bot using [Botkit](https://github.com/howdyai/botkit)
+- Deploy it to Heroku

 ## Dependencies

-// TODO OLA
 - dotenv for managing environmental variables
 - restify for hosting the API